 WQIG #05-013: Upper Hassayampa Watershed Restoration: Wagoner & Crooks-Maverick Grazing Allotments; Recipient – Maughan Ranches LLC, $39,900

 The Wagoner and Crooks-Maverick allotments are part of Maughan’s Diamond 2 Ranch.
 He also received a $32,196 Open Space Reserve grant from Arizona State Parks for the ranch in 2002 because of a 1998 decision by the Prescott National Forest to reduce the permitted number of cattle on the Crooks-Maverick allotment.
-The total amount of government assistance that has benefited the ranch is shown in the table below.
+And in 2017 he received $80,000, minus one year’s property taxes, of Heritage Fund money from the Arizona Game & Fish Department for a public access easement in Crooks Canyon.
+The total amount of government assistance that’s known to have benefited this ranch is shown in the table below.

 |2003||WQIG #5-013||$39,900||New Livestock Waters|